ShubhamPatil2737/Lucky-Birthday/README.md

 # Lucky-Birthday
- This website checks is your Birtdate lucky or not, It is made up using vanilla Js.
+ This website checks is your Birtdate lucky or not, it is made up using vanilla Js.